HidekashiLawliet/JS_training/calculator/README.md

 1. Download or clone the repository to your local machine.
 2. Open the `index.html` file in your preferred web browser.
 3. Use the buttons on the calculator interface to perform calculations.

-(P.S later i will deploy it so you would just have to click the link to use it)
+(you can directly use the textbox if you don't want to click on the buttons below) (P.S later i will deploy it so you would just have to click the link to use it)

 ## Project Structure